Augmenting Data Scientists

 The remaining 20% is the core of the data scientist’s activity – building, training, visualizing and deploying predictive models for services and products.
 By automating this part, we can significantly reduce the feedback loop duration and enable faster turnaround time from ideas to results.
 Automated scaling of experiments has a similar impact, as it allows the search space for the best performing model to be extended.
 Together with reduced errors from manual activities, we estimate that a great data science tool focusing on the core activities saves at least 50% of calendar time spent on developing models.

-Experience the Impact
+Experience the Impact in Data Science

 At Proekspert, we are investing in the development of tools to boost productivity and automate these core activities.
 The first-hand experience of our data scientists is very encouraging.
 Contact us to talk about the approach.